ELMA365 On-Premises > Prepare infrastructure > Kubernetes / Prepare a Kubernetes cluster for ELMA365

 spec:

-# The name of the Ingress class to use with the Ingress nginx controller.
+# name of the Ingress class for serving Ingress NGINX

 ingressClass: nginx